 Councillor Mithra Cox brought a motion to support Destination Wollongong in their bid.
 Council agreed unanimously.

 Councillor Cath Blakey proposed a motion that the Council investigate developing a FOGO (Food Organics Garden Organics) service.
 This was resolved unanimously.
 And a trial started in three areas in August 2019!
+The trial was succesful, and on 20 July 2020 council unanimously agreed to roll it out across Wollongong.

 Give a great welcome to refugees: 13 August 2018